eleonorsrr/MeteotrAPP/README.md

 - Select a condition choosing from one of the 4 **weather buttons** (to activate the characteristic sound, or go directly to the root note selection).
 - Choose one of the **7 available root notes** for that condition.
-- The chord progression of the selected scale will appear.
+- The chords of the selected scale will appear.

 For example, if the user selects **Rainy** and then chooses **E** from the dropdown, the app will display **chords from the E Minor Scale**.
   <img width="500" alt="mi" src="https://github.com/user-attachments/assets/21eeb8ca-d8c0-4a64-8b9b-f5e3d15399ea" />